-On January 26, Yarra Council acknowledges the history and culture of our Aboriginal and Torres Strait Islander communities.
+On January 26, we acknowledge the history and culture of our Aboriginal and Torres Strait Islander communities.

-January 26 as a day of mourning, pain and disconnection for many Aboriginal and Torres Strait Islander people in our community.
+January 26 is a day of mourning, pain and disconnection for many Aboriginal and Torres Strait Islander people in our community.

-For this reason, as a council we decided this was not an appropriate date for us to celebrate our national day.
+For this reason, we decided this was not an appropriate date for us to celebrate our national day.

 We hope that as a nation, we can find a day that is inclusive of Aboriginal and Torres Strait Islander people.

-We also support the Change the Date campaign, which calls on the Federal Government to change our national celebration to a date that is inclusive of all Australians.
+We also support the Change the Date campaign, which calls on the Australian government to change our national celebration to a date that is inclusive of all Australians.

-The unanimous decision to change the way we mark January 26 was made by Council on 15 August 2017 - read the full Council resolution.
+The unanimous decision to change the way we mark January 26 was made by Yarra City Council on 15 August 2017 (read the full Council resolution).

 - Learn more online about the Aboriginal history of Yarra.